 The Nissan lineup has a lot to offer discerning drivers, with sports cars, SUVs, sedans, minivans and pickup trucks to choose from.
-However, are Nissans good cars and can you trust the reliability?
-That’s what’s most important to know.
+However, are Nissans good cars, and can you trust the reliability?

-In this article, we evaluate all of the factors that determine if a vehicle is reliable.
-We also show you which models to look for and what problems you might expect.
+In this article, I evaluate all of the factors that determine if a vehicle is reliable.
+I also show you which models to look for and what problems you might expect.

 Are Nissans Good Cars?